-Apio Packaging's first program has been concentrated on bananas which was formally consummated when Apio entered into an agreement with Chiquita Brands International, Inc. ("Chiquita") whereby Apio supplies Chiquita with its proprietary banana packaging technology on a worldwide basis for the ripening, conservation and shelf-life extension of bananas in selective applications on an exclusive basis and for other applications on a non-exclusive basis.
+Apio Packaging's first program has been concentrated on bananas which was formally consummated when Apio entered into an agreement with Chiquita whereby Apio supplies Chiquita with its proprietary banana packaging technology on a worldwide basis for the ripening, conservation and shelf-life extension of bananas for most applications on an exclusive basis and for other applications on a non-exclusive basis.
 In addition, Apio provides Chiquita with ongoing research and development and process technology support for the BreatheWay membranes and bags, and technical service support throughout the customer chain in order to assist in the development and market acceptance of the technology.
 To maintain the exclusive license, Chiquita must meet annual minimum purchase thresholds of BreatheWay banana packages.

 The initial market focus for the BreatheWay banana packaging technology using Chiquita® Brand bananas has been commercial outlets that normally do not sell bananas because of their short shelf-life - outlets such as quick serve restaurants, convenience stores and coffee chain outlets.
-Chiquita is currently market testing the sale of bananas packaged with Landec's BreatheWay technology to retail grocery chains.
+Chiquita is currently testing the sale of bananas packaged with Landec's BreatheWay technology to retail grocery.

 The Company recently expanded the use of its BreatheWay technology to avocados under an expanded licensing agreement with Chiquita.
-Market test are expected to start within the next twelve months.
+Market tests of avocados into the food service industry have recently started.